Mitsubishi F-X: Origins

 The F-X program began when the United States banned exports of the Lockheed Martin F-22 Raptor as part of the 1997 Obey amendment in order to safeguard its technology.
 With Japan no longer able to purchase the F-22, a domestically developed fighter was chosen instead to replace Japan's aging fleet of fighter jets.
 Between December 2009 and August 2010, the Ministry of Defense (MoD) conducted a study of developing a future fighter jet to replace the F-2.
 The research conducted called for a new fighter jet that would be a generation ahead of contemporary fifth-generation fighters.
 The concept fighter was named the i^{3} Fighter (Informed, Intelligent, Instantaneous).
-Some technology and capabilities the concept fighter is to possess include advanced radar systems to counter stealth technology of other fighters, receiving targeting information from other platforms (drones, fighters and/or airborne early warning and control aircraft), use of fly-by-optics (much like the Kawasaki P-1) to process information faster, stealth technology, gallium nitride semiconductors to improve radar performance, and a new, more powerful engine.
+Some technology and capabilities the concept fighter was to possess include advanced radar systems to counter stealth technology of other fighters, receiving targeting information from other platforms (drones, fighters and/or airborne early warning and control aircraft), use of fly-by-optics (much like the Kawasaki P-1) to process information faster, stealth technology, gallium nitride semiconductors to improve radar performance, and a new, more powerful and compact engine.

 Mitsubishi X-2 demonstrator

-Much of the development of the F-X program correlates with the development of the Mitsubishi X-2 Shinshin.
-The development of the X-2 demonstrator allows Japan to obtain new information and develop new technology related to their next generation fighter jet.
+Much of the development of the F-X program correlated with the development of the Mitsubishi X-2 Shinshin.
+The development of the X-2 demonstrator allowed Japan to obtain new information and develop new technology related to their next generation fighter jet.
 The X-2 made its maiden flight on 22 April 2016.
 The X-2's testing concluded in March 2018.

 Continued development and procurement strategy

 Aircraft components

-Concurrent to the X-2's development and testing, evaluations were made on various researches related to the F-X. These researches and tests continue as Japan sought international collaboration on the F-X.
+Concurrent to the X-2's development and testing, Japan conducted a similar program of research focused on the F-X fighter.
+This research and testing continued while Japan sought international collaborators to join the program.